AlurienFlame/Torchkey/README.md

-# torchkey
+# Torchkey

- A Minecraft mod that adds a hotkey to places a torch from your hotbar.
+Adds a hotkey to place a torch from your hotbar.